MileHacker Logo

 Roman and Religious Heritage

-Braga's history extends over two millennia, making it one of the oldest cities in Portugal.
+Braga's history extends over two millennia, making it among the most ancient cities in The land of fado.
 Its roots trace to the Roman Empire, founded as Bracara Augusta in 16 BC by Emperor Augustus.
 It swiftly became the capital of the Roman province of Gallaecia.

 Centuries of Heritage and Growth